jacklaw1410/fibonacci_defunctionalization/README.md

         break
 ```

-We exit the loop because `kont is None` means "no need to continue".
+We break the loop because `kont is None` means "no need to continue".

-Only the final step remains.
+It comes to the final step.
 Let's eliminate for the case that `kont is not None`.

 ```py
 # from